benlamb95/premier-football/README.md

 ![Mobile-Navbar](documents/features/navbar-small.png)

 * Internal buttons
-  * Feature on all pages same style and size with 'press down' animation once clicked for user feedback.
+  * Feature on all pages except once user on that specific page the button will not appear; same style and size with 'press down' animation once clicked for user feedback.

 ![Internal-buttons](documents/features/navigationbuttons.png)